Synpse

 Synpse can mount volumes from the host.
 Volumes can be used to share data between the containers or persist data so it survives container restart.

 Volumes are the preferred mechanism for persisting data generated by and used by Docker containers.
-While bind mounts are dependent on the directory structure and OS of the host machine, volumes are completely managed by Docker.
+While are dependent on the directory structure and OS of the host machine, volumes are completely managed by Docker.

 description: Redis example